IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_account_settings.html.markdown

 * `session_invalidation_in_seconds` - Defines the period of time in seconds in which a session will be invalidated due  to inactivity.
 Valid values:   * Any whole number between '900' and '7200'   * NOT_SET - To unset account setting and use service default.

+* `max_sessions_per_identity` - Defines the max allowed sessions per identity required by the account.
+Value values: * Any whole number greater than '0'   * NOT_SET - To unset account setting and use service default